 Their music is hard to define and categorize into one genre, but the intent is very clear.
-The duo’s niche is that they design purpose-made music designed to combat insomnia, stress and anxiety.
-They do this through combining their talent with research in to the science behind what causes these issues.
-This incredibly innovative way of producing music has tapped in to a real issue that affects us as a society in the 21st century.
+The duo’s niche is that they design purpose-made music designed to combat insomnia, stress, and anxiety.
+They do this by combining their talent with research into the science behind what causes these issues.
+This incredibly innovative way of producing music has tapped into a real issue that affects us as a society in the 21st century.
 We prioritize productivity over our own sleeping patterns and mental health all too much.
 A 2016 article from Consumer Reports indicated that out of a survey of over 4,000 American adults, 27% suffered from difficulties falling asleep on many nights in one week.
 A Staggering 68% found trouble falling asleep at least one night a week.
 68% of the population of America would amount to 168 million people suffering from lack of sleep at least once a week.